 In making a decision, judges must consider all of the circumstances and weigh all these factors to decide what is ultimately in the best interests of the children.

-Since moving can be so disruptive and the issues are so complex and vital to a child’s well-being, it makes sense to seek legal counsel.
+Since out-of-state moves in Illinois can be so disruptive, and the issues are so complex and vital to a child’s well-being, it makes sense to seek legal counsel.
 The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd. know the laws and the system and can guide you through the process of relocation and all types of child custody matters.

 Delaying can only make the situation worse.
-For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, contact us online or call 630-305-0222.
+For a free initial consultation with an experienced and compassionate Illinois out-of-state relocation lawyer, contact us online or call 630-305-0222.